+We use derivatives to reduce exposure to fluctuations in the prices of oil, NGL and natural gas.
 By removing a significant portion of the price volatility associated with future production, we expect to mitigate, but not eliminate, the potential effects of variability in cash flows from operations due to fluctuations in commodity prices.
-Our derivative positions will help us stabilize a portion of our expected cash flows from operations in the event of future declines in the price of oil, NGL and natural gas.
+Our derivative positions will help us stabilize a portion of our expected cash flows from operations in the event of future declines in the prices of oil, NGL and natural gas.
 See "Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk" below.